isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 ---
 <h3><strong>A warm welcome to our Secondary 1 Students!</strong></h3>
 <hr>
 <p>Congratulations!
-Your son has successfully completed his Primary School
+Your son/ward has successfully completed his Primary
-education and is now beginning his Secondary School journey with us at ACS (Barker Road).
+School education and is now beginning his Secondary School journey with us at ACS (Barker Road).
 We extend a warm welcome as he joins our ACS family of schools.
-We look forward to working in close partnership with you as we journey alongside you to support and nurture your son's holistic development throughout this important phase of his education.</p>
+We look forward to working closely with you as our partners as we journey together to nurture and develop your son/ward holistically.</p>
 <p><strong>Sec 1 Online Registration</strong>
 </p>
 <p>Parents/Guardians will need to complete the Sec 1 Registration process
-by filling in this <a href="https://go.gov.sg/acsbr2026s1reg" rel="noopener noreferrer nofollow" target="_blank">form</a> by <strong>24 Dec 2025, 12 pm</strong>.</p>
+by filling in this <a href="https://go.gov.sg/acsbr2026s1reg" rel="noopener noreferrer nofollow" target="_blank">form</a> by <strong>24 December 2025, 12 pm</strong>.</p>
 <p><strong>Offer Letter for subjects at More Demanding Level (MDL)</strong>
 </p>
-<p>Parents/Guardians whose child/ward is eligible to do certain subjects
+<p>Parents/Guardians whose child/ward is eligible to offer selected subjects
 at a MDL, will be receiving another PG notification on this.
 A response will be required on that PG notification.</p>
 <p><strong>Class Posting</strong>
 </p>
 <p>Parents/Guardians can check their child/ward's Secondary One class via
-the Parents Gateway (PG) app after <strong>1st January 2026</strong>.
+the Parents Gateway (PG) app after <strong>1 January 2026</strong>.
 Upon login, click on 'CONTACTS' to show the class.</p>
 <p><strong>Sec 1 Meet-The-Parents and CCA Fair</strong>
 </p>